 Saint-Louis says his mother, an immigrant from Haiti with only a high school degree, worked hard to provide for him and his sister, but they moved a lot when he was a child, and he went to seven different schools from kindergarten through middle school.
 When he reached high school in Medford, Massachusetts, he told his mom they needed to stay put until he graduated.

 “I definitely honor my mom, because she showed me what a work ethic looked like,” he says.
 “But there were still other things I needed to be successful, and my teachers filled in that extra space.”

 While in high school, Saint-Louis participated in Let’s Get Ready, a college access and support program for students from underrepresented groups.
-He continued to volunteer with the program as a college success coordinator when he came to UMass Lowell.
+He continued to work with the program as a college success coordinator when he came to UMass Lowell.

 “That’s the best thing about UTeach: From the moment you step in, you are in the classroom,” he says.

-He also started on a second master’s degree at Fitchburg State University in education leadership and management that will lead to his principal’s license.
+On top of everything else, Saint-Louis has started on a second master’s degree at Fitchburg State University in education leadership and management that will lead to his principal’s license.